A Hierarchy of Supermartingales for $\omega$-Regular Verification: Implementation and Experiments

 In theory, our supermartingales can reason about continuous distributions.
 However, our current implementation supports only discrete distributions with finite supports, as all benchmarks we consider can be represented using such distributions.
 This restriction is not inherent to our algorithm: supporting continuous distributions is straightforward, because integrals of polynomial templates over continuous distributions can be computed symbolically provided that $k$-th moments of the distributions are known for each $k$.
-Our prototype implementation currently does not support invariant synthesis.
-We expect that invariant synthesis techniques from \cite{AbateCAV2024} could be incorporated into our algorithm for LexPMSMs by forwarding and gradually strengthening invariants during the synthesis process, but we leave this for future work.
+It is often desirable to synthesise supermartingales together with their supporting invariants.
+We note that the invariant-synthesis approach in \cite{AbateCAV2024} could be incorporated into our algorithm for LexPMSMs by taking the conjunction of invariants obtained during the iteration of the synthesis process.
+A naive algorithm for invariant synthesis is presented in \referappendix{Appendix}{E.1}{sec:invariant-synthesis}.
 As a final remark, our implementation takes \emph{quantitative fixed-point equation systems} as the input format, which are systems of fixed-point equations over $[0, 1]$-valued functions and serve as an alternative representation of pCFGs with priority partitions.
 These two representations are known to be equivalent \cite{CirsteaCALCO2017}.